Jesus piece (jewelry)

 Gold Jesus Piece detailed with gems.

-A Jesus piece is a spiritual or religious piece of jewelry that is popular in the hip hop community and depicts the face of Jesus with the crown made out of thorns.
+A Jesus piece is a spiritual or religious piece of jewelry that is popular in the hip hop community and depicts the face of Jesus wearing the crown of thorns.
 Many hip hop artists and celebrities, including The Notorious B.I.G., Jay-Z, Kanye West, Big Pun, The Game, Kendrick Lamar and Meek Mill among others, have adopted the Jesus piece as a common fashion accessory and have them decorated with many precious gems.
 Cheaper Jesus pieces have also been sold in other materials including wood and inexpensive metals.
 Traditional medals in Western Christianity that are worn as necklaces have depicted the Holy Face of Jesus.

-The Boombox wrote in 2018 that "the Jesus piece has arguably become one of the most iconic pieces of jewellery in hip-hop" while Highsnobiety penned in 2017, "the Jesus piece has arguably become the most popular pendant of all time".
+The Boombox wrote in 2018 that "the Jesus piece has arguably become one of the most iconic pieces of jewelry in hip-hop" while Highsnobiety wrote that "the Jesus piece has arguably become the most popular pendant of all time" in 2017.